CephalofairGames/merc-packs-faq/index.md

 ![divider](/assets/images/divider.png)

 ## <a name="page_4" class="page-number">4.0</a> City General Questions
 **How does the Prosperity track work?
 What are the grey boxes?
 Do I need to check the big boxes with numbers?** The grey boxes are just there for help counting; they appear every 5 boxes.
-You need to mark off the big box with a number inside to actually increase to that Prosperity.
+You need to mark off the big box with the new Prosperity Level below it to actually increase to that Prosperity.

+**Does increasing Prosperity automatically make new items available?** Yes; see the chart on page 52 of the rulebook.

+**If an event or scenario outcome has me losing Prosperity, can this drop me down below my current Prosperity Level?** When the party loses X prosperity, erase the previous X boxes, but never erase a numbered box or further.

 **What is Imbuement on the campaign sheet?
 Should I use the Imbuement track?** Ignore it until you're instructed otherwise.